 [Your Name]

-(These are the only work-restricted Jewish religious holiday that fall out on weekdays during SP2026.)
+(This is the only work-restricted Jewish religious holiday that falls out on a weekday during FL2026!)